TomDataworks/angular-inventory/README.md

 Installing this Project
 -----------------------

-1. You will need to have the following software installed before you can begin, these will likely take your package:
+1. You will need to have the following software installed before you can begin, these will likely take your package manager or a compile:

     ```
     Python 3.2.3 (tested), needs -dev on Debian/Ubuntu